Read my Trtl Travel Pillow review if you are searching for a pillow you can use to comfortably sleep on a plane.

 Unfortunately, though, this pillow doesn’t have a warranty.

 What is a Trtl pillow?

-The Trtl pillow is an innovative alternative to the traditional U-shaped foam travel pillow.
-Essentially, it’s a fleece scarf/neck wrap with a plastic insert that props your head up to keep your head and neck in line with your spine.
+The Trtl pillow is a type of travel pillow.
+The design includes a fleece scarf/neck wrap with a plastic insert that props your head up to keep your head and neck in line with your spine.

 Where is Trtl based?

-Trtl was founded by two Scottish friends, so the company’s headquarters is in Glasgow, Scotland.
-Their products are designed in the UK and manufactured in Asia.
+Trtl’s headquarters is in Glasgow, Scotland.
+Their products are designed in the U.K. and manufactured in Asia.

 Who is the founder of Trtl?

-Scottish friends Michael Korrigan and David Kellock founded Trtl in 2013 after experiencing far too much discomfort from traditional travel pillows while flying on low-cost airlines.
-The mechanical engineering graduates developed over 80 prototypes until they settled on the first Trtl.
-Kellock left the company in 2018, while Korrigan is CEO.
+Scottish friends Michael Korrigan and David Kellock founded the Trtl brand in 2013.
+The idea came about after they were continually disappointed by traditional travel pillows.
+Kellock left the company in 2018, and Korrigan is CEO.

 How Does the Trtl Travel Pillow Compare to Other Pillows?